Love Out Loud (album)

-Love Out Loud is the sixth studio album by Jaci Velasquez, released on March 18, 2008.
+Love Out Loud is the fourteenth studio album by Jaci Velasquez, released on March 18, 2008.

-Album background
+Background

 On the heels of the tenth anniversary celebration of her debut platinum selling album, Heavenly Place, Velasquez returned to the studio to write and record Love Out Loud.
 Velasquez once again teamed-up with Mark Heimermann, the producer of her first three albums.
 The lead single is "Love Out Loud" that speaks of putting one's words into action to show others God's love through us.